Have you started turning down dinner invitations because you’re afraid something you’ll eat won’t “agree” with you?

 The Low FODMAP Diet

-Let me tell you about my experience with it.
+Let me tell you about my experience.

 I have celiac disease, lactose intolerance, and IBS.